 IS 582 ILO - Adv Topics in Librarianship - International Librarianship

 Variety of newly developed and advanced topics courses within the field of Librarianship, intended to augment the existing Information Sciences curricula.
-Course Information: 2 to 4 graduate hours.
+Course Information: Additional fees may apply.
+See Class Schedule.
+2 to 4 graduate hours.
 No professional credit.
 May be repeated in the same or separate semesters to a maximum of 16 hours, if topics vary.

 Focuses on international librarianship (how librarians communicate on international issues) and how that differs from comparative librarianship (the comparative study of library services in specific contexts).
 Examines how concepts such as "one-world" and "free flow of information" are valid in the international information arena; the importance of internationalizing library education; the role of international information agencies and the need for formulating information policies.
 Local and regional issues relating to library and information science are studied in the context of global issues.
 Graduate student questions may be sent to firstname.lastname@example.org